-If you have one or more brain metastases, or have had surgery to remove one or more brain metastases and you drive any type of vehicle, you must not drive and must contact the DVLA.
+If you have a benign brain tumour(s) and you drive any type of vehicle, you must contact the DVLA and inform them of your diagnosis.
+Depending on the type of tumour you have you may have to stop driving for a certain length of time.
 The DVLA also has strict guidelines if you have suffered from seizures (fits) either before, during, or after your treatment.

-Failure to comply with these regulations is illegal and potentially dangerous; your insurance will be invalid and you may be fined up to £1,000.
+Failure to comply with these regulations is illegal and potentially dangerous; your insurance will be invalid and you may be fined up to $\pm 1,000$.

-The DVLA can be contacted at:
+The DVLA can be contacted: